 As one of the most important volcanoes in Fuerteventura, Calderon Hondo is well worth visiting.
 It’s in the town of Lajares, a charming town with traditional white houses and local customs and food.

-The easiest way to get to the Calderon Hondo volcano is by car.
+The easiest way to get to the Calderon Hondo volcano is by renting a car in Fuerteventura.
 We always use Rentalcars whenever we need a vehicle in Fuerteventura, and we’ve never had any issues.
 Plus, their website has some of the best deals on rental cars.

 Having your own vehicle will help you get around faster and explore the rest of the island at your own pace.
 Even if you plan on taking a guided hike to Calderon Hondo, it’s still worth renting a car for convenience, especially if you plan on visiting other attractions.